 EDUCAUSE Annual Conference Call for Proposals

-Presenting a content-rich session at the EDUCAUSE Annual Conference individually or as part of a team is a wonderful way to share knowledge, experiences, and ideas with lifelong friends.
+Presenting a content-rich session at the EDUCAUSE Annual Conference, whether individually or as part of a team, is a wonderful way to share knowledge, experiences, and ideas with lifelong friends and new acquaintances.

 The conference's community-generated program showcases future directions, best practices, stories of successful collaborations, lessons learned, and solutions to community-wide issues within various program tracks.